akshars35-hash/AksharSharma112/project.md

-## Variabiltty in PV Power Generation from Weather Conditions
+## Variability in PV Power Generation from Weather Conditions

 ## Introduction